7 minute read

 We think that on the margins there will be increased potential for fiscal stimulus should the economy slow sharply.
 But we also expect monetary policy to remain very accommodative.

 Global markets have largely shrugged off surprising political events in the past 12 months.
 Could this time be different?

 This is very much a UK-centric issue.
 It’s not necessarily right to say the markets shrugged off the outcome of the EU referendum last year.
 We saw sterling fall sharply at the time and it remains more than 10% lower than before the referendum.
 That reflects the market’s view on the longer-term negative impact of the UK leaving the EU.
 But it probably doesn’t fully price in the negative implications of getting no deal with the EU.
 That would likely see sterling fall further.
 By the same token, a deal that allowed the UK to retain access to the single market would likely see sterling rise, perhaps quite materially.

 Charlie Diebel*, Head of Rates

 “Uncertainty is the watchword for the UK, with little resolution to political risk in the near term.
-The take for Gilts is likely to be modestly negative as the market will demand a greater risk premium for owning assets with so much political instability attached to them.
+The take for gilts is likely to be modestly negative as the market will demand a greater risk premium for owning assets with so much political instability attached to them.
 The market will price in higher yields given the potential for another general election, not to mention increased uncertainty over Brexit talks.
-There may be a general shift by all political parties towards the centre, which could imply a softer Brexit stance is likely, with a potential move to looser fiscal policy.
-Again, this should result in higher yields and also a steeper yield curve as a result of an increase in Gilt issuance.
+There may be a general shift by all political parties towards the center, which could imply a softer Brexit stance is likely, with a potential move to looser fiscal policy.
+Again, this should result in higher yields and also a steeper yield curve as a result of an increase in gilt issuance.